exasol/virtual-schemas/doc/developer_guide/faq.md

 If you need low-latency, favor Lua, since the Lua interpreter is built directly into the Exasol engine and thus has minimal overhead.

-If you can afford a second or so startup delay, first find out in which language the best libraries and APIs exists for your data source.
-Then, write the virtual schema adapter on top of those APIs.
+If you can afford a startup delay of about a second, first determine which language has the best libraries and APIs for your data source.
+Then, implement the virtual schema adapter using those APIs.

-API existence is also the main limiting factor for Lua implementations.
-While in the Python and Java world you have libraries for nearly every imaginable data source, trying to find one for Lua often is a dead end.
+The availability of APIs is also the main limiting factor for Lua implementations.
+While the Python and Java ecosystems offer libraries for nearly every imaginable data source, finding equivalent libraries for Lua is often a dead end.

-In case of HTTP services you can of course use an HTTP client, but that means that you have to write the access layer in Lua yourself.
+In the case of HTTP services, you can of course use an HTTP client, but that means you'll need to implement the access layer in Lua yourself.

-You might also want to factor in who will maintain the implementation later.
-If you have a pool of Java developers, Python might not be the ideal choice (and vice versa).
+You might also want to consider who will maintain the implementation.
+If your team consists mainly of Java developers, Python might not be the ideal choice (and vice versa)

 ## Can a Virtual Schema Write on the Remote Data Source?